-Good CITIZENSHIP lesson plans: How to be a Good Citizen at school (Equality vs Equity, Diversity debates, Anti-Racism lesson plans)
+Good CITIZENSHIP lesson plans and debates: How to be a Good Citizen at school (Anti-Racism lesson plans)

 Here are 17 high interest classroom debates to get students to start to think about whether equal and fairness mean the same thing.